darocha/blockapps-js/README.md

 var code = "contract C { int x = -2; }"; // For instance

+Solidity(code).
-Solidity(code).then(function(solObj) {
+then(function(solObj) {
-  // solObj.vmCode is the compiled code.
+  // solObj.bin is the compiled code.
 You could submit it directly with
   // a Transaction, but there is a better way.

-  // solObj.symTab has more information than you could possibly want about the
+  // solObj.xabi has more information than you could possibly want about the
   // global variables and functions defined in the code.

   // solObj.name is the name of the contrat, i.e. "C"